 Employment services for job seekers are provided and/or funded by Fairfield DD and the Opportunities for Ohioans with Disabilities (OOD).

 JobFusion operates out of and provides services at DiscoverU in the River Valley Mall, the Pickerington Regional Office and any location that accommodates the job seeker.
-Operating hours are typically 8 am to 4:30 pm, M-F, but may alter to accommodate employers' hours and operating days.
+Operating hours are typically 8 am to 4:30 pm, M-F, but will alter to accommodate employers' hours and operating days.
 The frequency of services is entirely dependent on the referral source.
-JobFusion payer sources are OOD, Medicaid and/or local funding.
+JobFusion payer sources are OOD and/or local funding.
 All fees are outlined in the OOD Fee Schedule or at the Medicaid reimbursement rate.
-Referrals are received by JobFusion from OOD and Fairfield DD Individual Service Coordinators.

 JobFusion assists people with disabilities: